 2. Build into your business a practice of reviewing your business finances monthly.
 This monthly review will become imperative, especially as you grow.
-As a business owner a month can past by quickly, so set a reminder in your calendar.
+As a business owner, a month can pass by quickly, so set a reminder in your calendar.

-‘Bank balance accounting’ such as looking at your business bank account balance occasionally and making financial decisions from there is a common but ineffective strategy for financial decision making.
-Your financial decision making needs to come from a place of understanding the whole financial picture of the business.
+‘Bank balance accounting’, or looking at your business bank account balance occasionally and making financial decisions from there, is a common but ineffective strategy for financial decision-making.
+Your financial decision-making needs to come from a place of understanding the whole financial picture of the business.

 This is just a starting point…clarity and transparency in your cash position is just as important if you are a $40k business or a $4M business.
 And managing your cash consciously through systems and strategies is one of the most easeful ways to get there.

 WOULD YOU LIKE TO LEARN MORE?

 As business owners we don't have a lot of time for scrolling.

 Therefore, I share most of my in-depth research + experiences, new business finance practices,